Commissioning and improvements of the instrumentation and launch of the scientific exploitation of OARPAF, the Regional Astronomical Observatory of the Antola Park: Introduction

-The University of Genoa (Italy), took charge of scientific operations by virtue of an agreement with the Antola Natural Reserve, who manages the facility on behalf of Comune di Fascia.
-An interdepartmental center was created to group researchers of the University of Genoa interested in astronomy and in the related instruments and technology.
-The center, named ORSA\footnote{\url{http://www.orsa.unige.net/index.php/en/about/}}, standing for Observations and Research in the Science of Astronomy, groups together researchers from the Department of Physics (DIFI), the Department of Mathematics (DIMA), the Department of Chemistry and Industrial Chemistry (DCCI), the Department of Informatics, Bioengineering, Robotics and System Engineering (DIBRIS) and the Department of Telecommunications, Electric, Electronic and Naval Engineering (DITEN).
-Scientific collaborations have been established with the National Institute for Astrophysics (INAF) and the National Institute for Nuclear Physics (INFN). \\ Preliminary results and the scientific potential of the facility are encouraging~\cite{2016NCimC..39..284R, 2017PASP..129f4401R}.
-Indeed in 2017, DIFI participated in the call by the Italian Ministry for Education, University and Research (MIUR) named ``Departments of Excellence'', by presenting a project aimed at launching new research lines in astrophysics, as well as an augmented didactic offer in the field. \oarpaf played an important role in the project both for its scientific usage and for its adequacy to form new students in the field of observational optical astronomy.
-The project was indeed financed\footnote{\url{https://www.anvur.it/attivita/dipartimenti/}}, allowing to contribute to its scientific progresses and full remotization.
+Following the growing interest in the facility by college, master, graduate students and young researchers, the University of Genova (Italy) took charge of scientific operations under an agreement with the Antola Natural Park, who manages the facility on behalf of Comune di Fascia.
+An interdepartmental center was created to group researchers of the University of Genova interested in astronomy and in the related instruments and technology.
+The center, named ORSA\footnote{\url{http://www.orsa.unige.net/index.php/en/about/}}, standing for Observations and Research in the Science of Astronomy, groups together researchers from the Department of Physics (DIFI), the Department of Mathematics (DIMA), the Department of Chemistry and Industrial Chemistry (DCCI), the Department of Informatics, Bioengineering, Robotics and System Engineering (DIBRIS), the Department of Telecommunications, Electric, Electronic and Naval Engineering (DITEN), and the Department for the Earth, Environment and Life Sciences (DISTAV).
+This ``bottom-up'' process, triggered by the proactive initiatives of students that engaged senior researchers and faculty members, also led to the establishment of new scientific collaborations with the National Institute for Astrophysics (INAF) and the National Institute for Nuclear Physics (INFN).

-In particular, the instrumentation was improved by the purchase of a \lhires spectrograph, a Class-1 CCD \stx, a \textsc{fw7-stx} filter wheel with standard, $50\milli\meter$ $UBVRI$ and $H\alpha$ filters.

-After briefly introduce the remote control strategy (Sect.~\ref{sec:remote-control}), we firstly describe the steps undertook for the site characterization as well as the calibration and commissioning of the \oarpaf instrumentation (Sect.~\ref{sec:commissioning}), with the goal of using it for scientific purposes.
-Consequently, we introduce astrophysical projects achievable with the facility, some of which have resulted in scientific publications (Sect.~\ref{sec:science}).
-Finally, we address its relevance for didactic and outreach events (Sect.~\ref{sec:outreach}).
-A summary of results, as long as conclusions, are shown in Sect.~\ref{sec:conclusions}.